-Now if you care to, here’s a deeper look at how pesticides in tobacco products may be affecting population-wide mental health.
+Now if you care to, here’s another, slightly different look at how pesticides in tobacco products may be affecting population-wide mental health.

-Pesticides are not only impacting Veteran suicides – by my reckoning they are very likely implicated in Gulf War Syndrome.
-The Tobacco Cartel and the US government have had all these facts for years and have acted together to conceal them from Veterans fighting this savage enemy within – Gulf War Syndrome.
+Inhaled pesticides from smoking are not only impacting Veteran suicides – by my reckoning they are very likely implicated in the ongoing suffering termed Gulf War Syndrome.
+The Tobacco Cartel and the US government have had all these facts for years and have acted together to conceal them from Veterans fighting this savage enemy within called Gulf War Syndrome.

 We know that many linkages between multiple pesticide exposures, the use of pyridostigmine bromide, and development of Gulf War Syndrome were established long ago.

 Recent Research on Gulf War illness and other health problems in veterans of the 1991 Gulf War: Effects of toxicant exposures during deployment